thaihungle/MRPO/README.md

 ```

 # Note
-- This implementation is for demo purpose, it only supports K=2 and does not compute the reference logprob in advance
+- This implementation is for demo purpose.
+Currentl, it only supports K=2 and does not compute the reference logprob in advance
 - If you want to know more about the hyperparameters, please refer to run_mrpo.py
-- If you want to refer to MRPO implementation, please refer to ./LLaMA-Factory/src/llmtuner/train/dpo/trainer_mref.py
+- If you want to refer to MRPO implementation, please refer to ./src/llmtuner/train/dpo/trainer_mref.py